We all want that pristine audio quality that audio interfaces produce, right?

 Obviously, an audio interface can accommodate MORE inputs and output.

-This means that if you are receiving more than one analog signal, your audio interface can record that directly.
+This means that if you’re receiving more than one analog signal, your audio interface can record that directly.

 An audio interface also has the capability to directly record multiple tracks in your Digital Audio Workstation (DAW), such as from a guitar, speakers, or other gear.

-On the other hand, a USB microphone is more of a “one step at a time” scenario.
+On the other hand, I’d say a USB microphone is more of a “one step at a time” scenario.

-If you are only using it for work or for recording some voiceovers or podcasts, it does the job fine.
+If you’re only using it for work or for recording some voiceovers or podcasts, it’ll do the job fine.

-However, when you have MULTIPLE audio sources when you are using your home studio – such as guitars and other instruments, an audio interface makes the job so much easier.
+However, when you have MULTIPLE audio sources, like say, when you’re using your home studio – such as guitars and other instruments, an audio interface makes the job so much easier.

-In short, an audio interface is more versatile and you can plug in as many instruments as you want, without losing the sound quality of your recordings.
+In short, an audio interface is more versatile because you can plug in as many instruments as you want without losing the sound quality of your recordings.

-You simply have to plug your mic cable into your USB port and you are ready to record.
+You simply have to plug your mic cable into your USB port, and you’re ready to record.

-On the other hand, an audio interface would require a little bit more studying before one can comfortably use it for home recording, especially if the person has no background on the device.
+On the other hand, an audio interface will require a little bit more studying before one can comfortably use it for home recording, especially if you’re a novice.

 An audio interface weighs more than most types of microphones.

-Even a small interface still takes up a lot of space and weight if you are going from one place to another.
+Even a small interface can take up a lot of space and weight if you’re going from one place to another.

 However, you can easily pack a USB microphone and plug the cable into your computer or laptop on the go.

-If you are someone who wants to use your computer while traveling or record outside a home studio, then a USB cable mic might be the best option for you.
+If you want to use your computer while traveling or record outside a home studio, then I’d recommend picking up a USB cable mic.

 Of course, an audio interface is a much more expensive option than a USB microphone.

-Meanwhile, if you are okay with the power and sound range of a USB microphone, then feel free to use it!
+But if you’re okay with the power and sound range of a USB microphone, then feel free to use it!

 Should I Use an Audio Interface Instead of a USB Mic?

-The answer is that it depends on your needs as a user.
+My answer is: It depends on your needs as a user.

 Ask yourself, “Why do I need a USB microphone, and what are my future uses for it?”

-- If you are going to be recording multiple instruments, excluding the vocals, then the audio interface is your best bet for getting a studio-like quality.
+- If you’re going to be recording multiple instruments, excluding the vocals, then an audio interface is your best bet for getting studio-like quality.

-- On the other hand, if you are going to use the mic for your personal use – such as work meetings, Zoom meetups, and recording podcasts – then you’d be fine with a USB microphone.
+- On the other hand, if you’re going to use the mic for personal use – think things like work meetings, Zoom meetups, and recording podcasts – you’ll be fine with a USB microphone.

-As we have mentioned earlier, a USB microphone has its own “internal” audio interface, meaning it’s equipped with its analog to digital converter found in an audio interface.
+As I mentioned earlier, a USB microphone has its own “internal” audio interface, meaning it’s equipped with an analog-to-digital converter like what you’ll find in an audio interface.

 Moreover, aside from the USB cable, the mic may also have a headphone jack that allows a user to listen to the mic’s output.

-High-end USB mics sometimes have the ability to act as an external sound card, which also allows you to hear the mix of the output from the mic itself and the audio from the computer.
+I’ve found that some high-end USB mics have the ability to act like an external sound card, which will allow you to hear the mix of the output from the mic itself and the audio from the computer.